hellohaptik/docs_haptik/docs/webhooks/webhook-payload.md

 <b>event_name = chat_complete</b>

+> This event is deprecated in favor of [Webhook Conversation Complete](#webhook-conversation-complete)

 A chat has been marked as complete by an agent from athena.

 **Note:** When a chat is marked complete any assigned agent is cleared.

 Example: